cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Custom Entities.md

-﻿There are three different types of custom entity data model annotations:
+There are three different types of custom entity data model annotations:

 - [`[CustomEntity]`](#customentity)
 - [`[CustomEntityCollection]`](#customentitycollection)